suchitj2702/algo-irl-frontend/src/content/engineering-notes/distilling-intelligence.md

 not per-token pricing.
 Lower utilization = higher per-unit cost.
 ```

 **Findings:** Despite being a larger model, quality fell short of both the baseline and the GPT-4.1-nano experiment.
-Latency remained in the same ballpark as Claude, eliminating the speed advantage we were hoping for.
+Latency remained in the same ballpark as Claude, eliminating the speed advantage I was hoping for.
 The fixed GPU hosting costs made this approach expensive regardless of usage, and the DevOps burden of managing GPUs, scaling, and monitoring added complexity without any measurable benefit.

 #### Experiment 3: Meta Llama 3.1 8B (Together.ai Serverless)